pertzis/TapGuard/README.md

 ## Features

 - Reads and processes RFID tags using the RC522 module
-- Connects to web server via WiFi
+- Connects to the web server via WiFi
 - Displays messages on a 20x4 LCD
-- Buzzer and LED feedback for access
+- Buzzer and LED feedback
 - Database of registered RFID UIDs

 ---